tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

     return f"Value(data={self.data}, grad={self.grad})"
 ```
 There are more magic methods in the value class but they follow the same principles that I have described above.

-## Graph viz for expressions
-- trace builds set of all nodes and edges
-- draw_dot displays these nodes and edges, adds nodes where ops are for clarity

 ## Backprop by hand through Andrej's Graph
 Karpathy uses a graphical visualisation of expressions (shown in the image below) to improve intuition around finding derivatives at each node with respect to the output.
 The expression used in his video is shown below, along with the graph that shows how nodes are combined with operations towards the output.